Manual Machining

 multi-point tool

-A cutting tool that has more than one cutting edge.
+A cutting tool that has two or more cutting edges.
 Multi-point tools include mills and drills.

 origin